 Are you a criminal justice agency looking for records?
 Click here.

-South Sound 911 uses a Records Request Portal to make the request process more efficient and transparent, and it allows the requestor to check the status of the request at any time.
+South Sound 911 uses a Records Request Portal to make requesting copies of police/incident reports, vehicle accident reports, CAD logs, and 911 audio recordings, more efficient and transparent.
+It also allows the requestor to check the status of the request at any time.
 Please note:

 - South Sound 911 responds to requests for public records in accordance with the Public Records Act, RCW 42.56.